 Careers and opportunities

-You’ll be able to start a career in all areas of the pharmaceutical industry, including:
+With your degree in pharmacology, you could start a career in any part of the pharmaceutical industry, including:

 - drug development and testing